rmpeders/formula1-reddit-nlp/README.md

 ### Problem Statement

 Reddit is a social media website with the added benefit of finding those with similar interests.
 Afterall, there is a subreddit for everything.
 When posting, it can be difficult to know which subreddit to post to because they can get very specific.
 In this project, a classification model will be built to predict which subreddit a comment/post came from.
 This can be used when comments may be taken out of context or if somebody wants to choose the correct subreddit to post on.
+In this case it can be used to show whether or not the post/comment was meme related.

 ### Background (From [GA Project Prompt](https://git.generalassemb.ly/DSIR-523/project-3))